-Using reverse logistics in the daily routes by combining pickup and delivery can help you plan your routes better without preparing separately for pickup and delivery.
-There is route planning software like Optimoroute using which you can manage pickups into an existing delivery route.
+Using reverse logistics and a hybrid route planning approach by combining pickup and delivery can help you plan your journey better without preparing separately for pickup and delivery.
+There is route planning software like Optimoroute, using which you can manage pickups into an existing delivery route.

 Live Tracking & Truck GPS